 Those “trusted sources” aren’t based on what you trust, but what they trust.
 They claim the pages will be based on “diverse and representative” criteria determined by sample pools of Facebook users.
 But no one – except Facebook itself – knows just what the rules are for the selection process.
+You can bet that conservative, Christian, or other traditional sites won’t be heard.

 Facebook noted they will rank news outlets it deems to be “reputable.”
 Here is a recent Fox Business report on the massive changes: